menu

 Demographics

-The per capita income in Marianna in 2022 was $25,136, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $100,544 for a family of four.
+The per capita income in Marianna in 2022 was $23,270, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $93,080 for a family of four.
 However, Marianna contains both very wealthy and poor people as well.

-Marianna is a somewhat ethnically-diverse borough.
+Marianna is a very ethnically-diverse borough.
 The people who call Marianna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marianna residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marianna include German, English, Irish, Portuguese, and Italian.
+Marianna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.78% of the borough’s residents.
+Important ancestries of people in Marianna include German, Italian, Russian, Irish, and English.

 The most common language spoken in Marianna is English.
 Other important languages spoken here include Italian and Polish.